portworx/lcfs/lcfs/README.md

 the time a layer is unmounted.
 Stats for a layer can be cleared before running applications to trace actual operations during any time period.

+Memory usage on a per layer basis is tracked and reported as well.